opensearch-project/project-website/_authors/xtansia.markdown

 twitter: xtansia
 ---

-**Thomas Farr** is a Software Development Engineer at AWS working in the OpenSearch Clients team with a primary focus on the .NET & Rust clients.
+**Thomas Farr** is a Software Development Engineer at AWS working on the OpenSearch Clients team, with a primary focus on the .NET and Rust clients.